Maglaj: Demographics

 The city, as well as the entire Maglaj municipality, have been subject to a large demographic population shift.
 Close to all of its pre-war Christian inhabitants, i.e. Orthodox Serbs and Catholic Croats, who made up the majority of the pre-war municipality population, no longer reside in the Maglaj municipality.
+Today, the municipality is overwhelmingly Bosnian Muslim.

-The Orthodox population has largely settled in the Doboj and Modriča regions of the Republika Srpska, while the Catholic population has settled in the nearby municipality of Žepče, an enclave inhabited largely by Croats.
+The Orthodox population has largely settled in the municipalities of Doboj and Modriča in the Republika Srpska, while the Catholic population has settled in the nearby municipality of Žepče, an enclave inhabited largely by Croats.
 A significant number of former Croat inhabitants have also settled in Croatia's capital Zagreb.

 Due to the severe fighting around Maglaj throughout the Bosnian War, and the catastrophic conditions it was exposed to, numerous Bosniaks have departed the region as well.

 Pre-war Maglaj was unique because over one third of its married couples were made up of mixed ethnic groups.
 As a result of this, a great number of these Maglaj inhabitants felt welcome by none of the three warring ethnic groups, and tried to settle abroad.
 Consequentially, Maglaj residents have dispersed.

 History

 Maglaj originated in the 14th century.
 The river Bosna goes through this town.

 From 1929 to 1941, Maglaj was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

 The city endured a long siege by Bosnian Serbs forces between 1993 and 1994 during the Bosnian War, when the area was the scene of heavy fighting and the population had to be supplied by airdrops.

-The last flooding occurred on May 16, 2014.
+The last flooding occurred on May 15 and 16, 2014.
 Although little floods occur every year, the 2014 flood was major, people lost their homes and belongings.